2026-04-21T10:57:53+00:00">

 Parameter Default Description

-output_dir "output" Directory where the exported ONNX model will be saved.
+output_dir "output" Directory where the exported model will be saved.

 infer_dir None Path to an image file to use for tracing.
 If not provided, a random dummy image is generated.